reduxjs/redux/docs/tutorials/quick-start/quick-start-part-3.md

 - **Redux state is updated by "reducer functions"**:
   - Reducers always calculate a new state _immutably_, by copying existing state values and modifying the copies with the new data
-  - The Redux Toolkit `createSlice` function generates reducer functions for you, and lets you write "mutating" code that is turned into safe immutable updates
+  - The Redux Toolkit `createSlice` function generates "slice reducer" functions for you, and lets you write "mutating" code that is turned into safe immutable updates
-  - Those reducer functions are added to the `reducers` field in `configureStore`, and that defines the data and state field names inside the Redux store
+  - Those slice reducer functions are added to the `reducer` field in `configureStore`, and that defines the data and state field names inside the Redux store
 - **React components read data from the store with the `useSelector` hook**
   - Selector functions receive the whole `state` object, and should return a value
   - Selectors will re-run whenever the Redux store is updated, and if the data they return has changed, the component will re-render